5 Places In Edinburgh With Dark History1st Sep 2022

 However, one night he escaped and cooked the family's poor servant on a spit!
 There are some holes in the story and James may have been framed, but nevertheless after the events he was written out of his family's succession.

 Today Gibb's Close is home to one of the sweetest places you can imagine, a bakery!
 However, it was once home to the brother of William Burke, one half of the murderous Burke and Hare duo.
 It's the location where they lured their victim Mary Paterson by plying her and her friend with alcohol.
 Mary's friend declined and said she'd come back for her later but unfortunately when she returned Mary was not to be found.
 Burke and Hare later took Mary's body to the Edinburgh Medical School for money, where it was given to Dr. Knox.

 Her body was spared dissection after another doctor recognised her and sent her body for burial instead.
 Discover more about the body snatchers and Cannibal of The Canongate on our adults-only Doomed, Dead, & Buried ghost tour.

 5. The Grassmarket

-The history of the Grassmarket is actually in its name - it was once a market, particularly for livestock and the wellhead located there built in 1681 was the first to provide piped running water in the city.
-While a marketplace doesn't sound like a particularly dark place it was in auld Edinburgh!
-The market's eastern side was home to gallows where criminals were hung, becase as a form of entertainment for the locals back in the day, a busy market was the perfect place.
+The history of the Grassmarket is actually in its name - it was once a market, particularly for livestock, and the wellhead located there built in 1681 was the first to provide piped running water in the city.
+While a marketplace doesn't sound like a very dark place, it was in auld Edinburgh!
+The market's eastern side was home to gallows where criminals were hung, because as it was a form of entertainment for the locals back in the day, the bustling marketplace was seen the perfect location for onlookers.